Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

 with $a_1$ fixed at 0.0 following \citet{Casey_2018}.

-In the top panel of Figure\,\ref{fig:pars} we present the redshift evolution of the characteristic number density, $\Phi_\star$, as a black solid line.
-The steep evolution found here, where ${\rm log}\,\Phi_\star \propto (1+z)^{-4.95}$, is close to the dust-poor model of \citet{Casey_2018}, where ${\rm log}\,\Phi_\star \propto (1+z)^{-5.9}$ was assumed.
-The redshift evolution of the characteristic luminosity, $L_\star$, is shown in the bottom panel of Figure\,\ref{fig:pars} with a black solid line.
-The increasing evolution of $L_\star$ with redshift is consistent with the downsizing scenario \citep{Thomas_2010}, in which the more luminous (and more massive) galaxies formed earlier than their fainter counterparts (also apparent in Figure\,\ref{fig:lfall}).
+In the top panel of Figure\,\ref{fig:pars} we present the redshift evolution of the characteristic number density, $\Phi_\star$, as a solid black line.
+The steep evolution found here, where ${\rm log}\,\Phi_\star \propto (1+z)^{-4.95}$ is close to the dust-poor model of \citet{Casey_2018}, who assumed ${\rm log}\,\Phi_\star \propto (1+z)^{-5.9}$.
+The redshift evolution of the characteristic luminosity, $L_\star$, is shown in the bottom panel of Figure\,\ref{fig:pars} with a solid black line.
+The increasing evolution of $L_\star$ with redshift is consistent with the downsizing scenario \citep{Thomas_2010} in which the more luminous (and more massive) galaxies formed earlier than their fainter counterparts (this is also apparent in Figure\,\ref{fig:lfall}).